Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 	- This is called z-fighting.
 The only available mod to address this is not publicly available and introduces other issues, such as broken render distances.
 - **FPS - What are some ways I can get higher FPS with Uranium Fever?**
 	- Try switching to the High Quality launcher preset settings and the [Performance Profile](https://uraniumfever.net/docs/setupinstructions#-optional---enabling-the-performance-profile-).
+- **FPS Limiters - Do I really need to install another program to limit FPS?
+Can't I simply use my graphics cards software to do this?**
+	- No. Both Special K and RTSS limit FPS through CPU mediated functions, which has less latency and is more consistent than GPU based FPS limits, particularly in Fallout: New Vegas.
 - **Installation Error - I had an error during the Wabbajack installation.
 What now?**
 	- Try running it again.
 Sometimes Wabbajack simply errors inappropriately.
 - **Keybinds - How do I find Uranium Fever's Keybinds?**